bcaro/wifilightV2-doc/docs/en_US/tuya.md

 ## Initial configuration of a device

-It is essential to retrieve a local key (localKey) and a devId identifier allowing the plugin to communicate with the devices.
+It is essential to retrieve a local key (localKey) and a devId allowing the plugin to communicate with the devices.

 The procedure is complex and requires several manipulations.
 Do a search on the web with the keyword: Tuya localKey, on Github in particular or on the [forum Jeedom](https://community.jeedom.com/t/plugin-wifilightv2-recuperer-id-et-localkey-pour-tuya-smartlife/13047) .